cfrg/draft-irtf-cfrg-signature-key-blinding/draft-wood-cfrg-eddsa-blinding.md

 At a high level, key blinding allows signers to use private keys to blind their signing key such that any signature produced under the blinded key pair is unlinkable to the original signing key pair.
 Similar to the EdDSA private key used for signing, the blind is also an EdDSA private key.
+That is, the blind is a 32-byte or 57-byte random seed for Ed25519 or Ed448 variants, respectively.

 Key blinding extends the base EdDSA specification with three routines: